 The Lake Michigan Shoreline is comprised of 51 assessment units which span the entire 64 miles of contiguous Illinois Lake Michigan shoreline (excluding harbors and harbor entrances).
-The length of all Lake Michigan Shoreline assessment units were recalculated in 2014 based on the USGS high resolution (1:24,000 scale) National Hydrography Dataset (see Appendix D).

 For assessments in Lake Michigan Harbors, Illinois EPA uses data collected from the Lake Michigan Monitoring Program harbor component.
 Currently, four of the 13 harbors along Illinois' Lake Michigan coastline are assessed.